nickorfitelli/Smart-Home-Dashboard-Container/README.md

 :heavy_check_mark:-As a user, I want to be able to remove a smart device

-:exclamation:-As a user, I want to be able to schedule when my smart devices turn on/off
+:heavy_check_mark:-As a user, I want to be able to schedule when my smart devices turn on/off

 ## ERD